Coca-Cola

 http://images.library.pitt.edu/cgi-...

-• Bob about 11 years ago
+• Bob over 11 years ago

 and here's a photo of Seely Street and the Sharpsburg Bridge from the hillside of the zoo property http://images.library.pitt.edu/cgi-...